eth-infinitism/account-abstraction/documents/using_eip_7702_accounts_with_erc_4337.md

 ## Motivation

-By itself EIP-7702 lets an account to have a code in its account, and thus let it run an arbitrary set of actions, instead of only one.It also allows separating the execution and gas payment.
+By itself EIP-7702 lets an account to have a code in its account, and thus let it run an arbitrary set of actions, instead of only one.
+It also allows separating the execution and gas payment.
 However, it requires an infrastructure of services that agree to pay for such transactions.
 ERC-4337 is such a framework, with a thriving ecosystem of bundlers, paymasters and accounts.
 EIP-7702 accounts are natural fit to use this framework, with minimal adaptations to the bundlers - and no modifications to paymaster contracts.

 ## Required modification to the RPC